These rates, terms and conditions are accurate as of 11 January 2021.

 - The interpreter has also undergone SLIS Accreditation in 2006, receiving R1 Status (i.e. he is considered suitable to interpret within legal / medical / mental health / conference contexts).

 - The interpreter is indemnified with O’Brien Finlay Insurance Associates Limited for up to €6,500,000 including Malpractice Liability, Public Liability and Products Liability.

-- The interpreter has received Garda Clearance as of September 2014.
+- The interpreter has received Garda Clearance.

 - Tax Clearance Certificates are available on request from the interpreter.

 Please note that these rates and conditions are for assignments where contact has been made directly with the interpreter.
 Rates and conditions may differ for assignments where booking has been made through an interpreting agency.

 Please note that these rates apply to both in-person and remote (Zoom, etc.) interpreting assignments.